PSG Edge Out Lorient To Restore Ligue 1 Lead - UrduPoint

 Neymar gave PSG the lead after nine minutes.
 The Brazilian closed down goalkeeper Yvon Mvogo and blocked his clearance.

-The goal was Neymar's 11th of the season, taking him level as top scorer in Ligue 1 with Mbappe.
+The goal was Neymar's 11th in the league this season, taking him level as top scorer in Ligue 1 with Mbappe.

-Mvogo, a backup goalkeeper on the Switzerland squad that has qualified for the World Cup, was injured in the goal.
+Mvogo, a back-up goalkeeper for Switzerland who have qualified for the World Cup, was injured in the build-up to the goal.

 "There is necessarily a little concern but it is a little early to judge," said Lorient coach Regis Le Bris.